GuilhermeGraca/python-binaural-audio-simulation/README.md

   </p>
 </div>

-This repository contains **Binaural Audio Simulation**, an academic project developed from scratch for the *Comunicação de Sinais Multimedia* course at **ISEL (Instituto Superior de Engenharia de Lisboa)** in 2025.
+This repository contains **Binaural Audio Simulation**, an academic project developed from scratch for the *Comunicação de Sinais Multimedia* (currently known as *Processamento de Sinais Multimedia - PSM*) course at **ISEL (Instituto Superior de Engenharia de Lisboa)** in 2024.

 The primary goal of this project is to simulate and synthesize audio fields within a horizontal room plane, exploring monaural propagation, binaural audition via HRTF, and multichannel sound reproduction using VBAP.